sitimuth12/Clicked-Ads-Notification/README.md

 # Predict Clicked Ads Customer Classification by using Machine Learning

 ## Problem
-Tim bisnis ingin mengoptimalkan metode cara beriklan mereka di platform digital agar mendapatkan user yang potential untuk click sebuah product.
-Agar cost yang dikeluarkan tidak terlalu besar.
+The business team wants to optimize their advertising methods on digital platforms in order to get potential users to click on a product.
+So that the costs incurred are not too large.

 ## Goals
-Membuat machine learning model yang dapat mendeteksi potential user untuk convert atau tertarik pada sebuah iklan.
-Sehingga kita bisa mengoptimalkan cost dalam beriklan di platform digital.
+Create a machine learning model that can detect potential users to convert or be interested in an advertisement.
+So that we can optimize costs in advertising on digital platforms.

 ## Steps
 1. Exploratory Data Analysis (Descriptive, Univariate, Multivariate)